 At the beginning of the school year, each student receives their own student handbook which includes the Student Conduct Code.
 Teachers review the student handbook in the classroom during the first week of school.
 The Student Conduct Code and student handbook are also available on the District's website.
 In the middle of the school year, discipline assemblies are held to review school rules and behavior expectations.
-Deputy Ellis visits the campus once a month to visit each classroom to discuss Character Counts traits and the importance of being a good citizen and making good choices.
+Deputy Ellis visits the campus daily and visits each classroom monthly to discuss Character Counts traits and the importance of being a good citizen and making good choices.